Ordering a DNA test

 Submitting a blood sample

 Animal DNA Diagnostics Ltd routinely issue mouth swabs (dog and cat tests) and hair bags (horses), for their testing and all of the tests offered perform well using DNA from these sources.
-The exception to this is the test for cobalamin malabsorption in the Australian Shepherd, for which we now request a blood sample.
 In some cases your breed registry my require you to submit a blood sample; it is your responsibility to ensure that you meet their requirements.
 If in doubt please phone for guidance.
 If for any reason you would prefer to send a blood sample for other tests then please feel free to do this.
 In this case you should print out the summary of your order and include this with the blood sample.
 Blood samples must be taken by your vet, who may make a charge for this.
 The blood sample must be an “EDTA blood” sample, and 1ml is sufficient.
 The sample must be returned in suitable packaging including a crush-proof outer tube to protect the sample tube.

 We will only release test results to the customer who places the order.
 The exception to this is where an agreement is in place to inform breed registries or other authority.
 Details of these can be found under the Instructions and Information tab on the Home Page.
 Such examples are the Kennel Club DNA Screening Schemes – test results which fall into these schemes will be supplied to the Kennel Club and will be published by them.